MARQUETTE PARK COMPOSER'S WORKSHOP

 As of October 2017, Riggen is now the Director of Music at Marquette Park in Chicago.

-He works in the historic neighborhood's Cultural Center to provide private musical instruction to its residents, organize recitals of his students,
+He works in the historic neighborhood's Cultural Center to provide private and group-class musical instruction to its residents, organize recitals of his students,

 and put on large-ensemble performances of repertoire from Marquette Park's musical library (compiled over the past 70 years).